4d/docs/docs/REST/gettingStarted.md

 The REST server is included in the the 4D and 4D Server applications, it is automatically available in your 4D databases [once it is configured](configuration.md).

-This section is intended to help familiarize you with REST functionality by means of a basic example.
+This section is intended to help familiarize you with REST functionality by means of a simple example.
 We are going to:
-- create and configure a 4D database
+- create and configure a basic 4D database
-- access data from the 4D database using a standard browser.
+- access data from the 4D database through REST using a standard browser.

 To keep the example simple, we’re going to use a 4D application and a browser that are running on the same machine.
 Of course, you could also use a remote architecture.